sitaramkm/www-project-non-human-identities-top-10/2025/docs/2-secret-leakage.md

 * **Azure SAS Token Leakage:** An Azure SAS Token is committed to a public Github repository.
 Attackers use that SAS Token to authenticate to the associated Azure subscription and leak internal Microsoft Teams messages.
 * **Delinea Admin API Key:** A Delinea Admin API Key is stored in a script in an employee-public file share.
 An attacker with limited privileges in the corporate network identifies the API Key, reads an admin credential from the PAM and escalates their privilege in the corporate network.
-* **Salesloft Drift Breach (SaaS Token Exposure):** A misconfigured integration between a conversational marketing platform (Drift) and a sales engagement tool (Salesloft) led to the leakage of OAuth access tokens with broad API permissions.
-The issued access token was intended for limited use, but due to a misconfiguration the token scope expanded to grant unintended elevated privileges.
-Attackers who obtained the token were able to interact with sensitive workloads and services well beyond the original design, exposing customer data and creating unauthorized access paths.